 Code of ethics

-I abide by both the UKCP and BACP’s code of ethics and complaints procedures.
-These codes cover confidentiality, supervision, continued professional development, and so on.
-This makes my work transparent and accountable.
+I abide by the UKCP Code of Ethics.
+This covers confidentiality, supervision, continued professional development, and so on, making my work transparent and accountable.

 Fees and availability